New York Society for the Prevention of Cruelty to Children: Initial impact

 The founding of the NYSPCC prompted the rapid formation of other societies around the United States.
 By 1880 there were 37 societies; 162 in 1901, and by 1910 there were 250 societies in operation.

 One impact of the NYSPCC's activities was an increase in the number of men in the legal system being prosecuted for sexual crimes against children; the Society campaigned successfully for a reassessment of the sexuality of children and their difference to adult women.

 It has been argued, however, that these initial years were not a campaign for children's rights, but partly motivated by a desire to control the working classes and instill conservative values.
 Bergh himself spoke in favor of flogging children as a form of discipline at the first meeting of the NYSPCC.
 However it is certain that the NYSPCC helped to establish a more humanitarian definition of child cruelty.

 A notable feature of the NYSPCC's initial activities was Gerry's view that the proper role of the Society was as a law enforcement agency rather than a provider of social services, with its main focus on child rescue.
-This position arguably made the society seem less progressive in later years as other organisations moved away from legal enforcement towards family support and cruelty prevention rather than prosecution.
+This position arguably made the society seem less progressive in later years as other organizations moved away from legal enforcement towards family support and cruelty prevention rather than prosecution.
 In particular, the Massachusetts and Brooklyn SPCCs criticised an approach which made "no attempt to discover the cause of the conditions which make action by the society necessary, and therefore no endeavor to prevent a recurrence of these conditions".